MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-understanding-wip.md

 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---
-# <a name="understanding-wip-methods-in-project-management"></a>Understanding WIP Methods in Project Management
+# Understanding WIP Methods in Project Management

 As a project progresses, materials, resources, and other expenses are consumed and must be posted to the project.
 Work in Process (WIP) is a feature that enables you to estimate the financial value of projects in the general ledger while the projects are ongoing.
 In many cases, you might post expenses for a project before invoicing a project.
 When only expenses have been posted, your financial statement will be inaccurate.